-How to reply, if your details are correct
+How to respond, if your details need changing

 - Phone 0800 197 98 71 (available 24 hours).

-New electors must provide the following to register:
+New applicants will be asked to provide the following information to register:

 - National Insurance number

 There are two versions of the electoral register.
-The ‘full register’ is used for elections and the ‘open register’ is an extract of the full register which can be purchased by any individual or organisation.
+The ‘full register’ is used for electoral purposes only.
+The ‘open register’ is an extract of the full register which can be purchased by any individual or organisation.

 - ‘Yes’ means you are on the open register